This post was originally published on March 14, 2018.

 - Place the pan inside a large, clean garbage bag and inflate the bag, tucking the ends under the pan to seal.
 Set in a warm place and let the buns prove for about 1 hour, until the buns have doubled in size and their sides are touching.

 - About 10 minutes before the buns are done proving, preheat the oven to 400 F.

 Baking & Decorating the Buns (20 minutes baking + 20 minutes decorating + cooling)

 - Bake the buns in the middle of the oven at 400 F for 10 minutes, then lower the temperature to 350 F and bake for another 10-15 minutes.
 Cover the buns with a sheet of aluminum foil if the tops are getting too dark.
 Bake until the buns are well browned and have an internal temperature of 190 F.

 - While the buns are baking, warm the marmalade in a small saucepan over medium heat, stirring occasionally.
 Push the marmalade through a sieve into a small bowl.

 - Remove the buns from the pan and let them cool completely on a wire rack.
 Brush the tops of the hot buns with the sieved marmalade for a glossy finish.

 - While the buns are cooling, sift the icing sugar into a medium bowl and gradually stir in just enough water to make a thick but pipeable icing.
-Spoon the icing into a piping bag fitted with a 1 centimeter round nozzle and twist the top of the piping bag so a skin doesn’t form on the icing.
+Spoon the icing into the corner of a sandwich bag and twist the top of the bag so a skin doesn’t form on the icing.

-- When the buns are fully cool, pipe a cross onto each one.
+- When the buns are fully cool, snip off the tip of the bag and pipe a cross onto each bun.
 Serve the buns hot or at room temperature with salted butter.